DeskX11/DeskX/README.md

 For more information you can read xauth, Xsecurity and xhost man pages.

-## How to use it on macOS?
+## How to use it on macOS / Windows?

-On macOS, you can use the client side of the program to connect to your linux server.
+On macOS / Windows, you can use the client side of the program to connect to your linux server.
 To do this, you must have the `SDL2` library installed.
-It can be supplied for example via the `brew` package manager.
-After that, compile through the `make client` or download the already compiled version <a href="https://github.com/DeskX11/DeskX/releases">here</a>.
+Download the already compiled version <a href="https://github.com/DeskX11/DeskX/releases">here</a>.

 ## Requirements

-* OS with x11 (SDL2 for macOS)
+* OS with x11 (SDL2 for macOS / Windows)
 * `g++ make`
 * `libx11-dev libxtst-dev libxext-dev` or `sdl2`